grows in the salty coastal beach sand

 - Endemism

-- Native
+- Endemic

 - Main Threats

-- Habitat loss from coastal development is the primary threat.
+- Habitat loss from coastal development is primary threat.
 Climate change affecting coastal habitats and sea level rise.
 Competition from introduced weeds.

 - Population